grum-tez/archetype-docs/docs/reference/declarations/compositetypes.md

 ## States

-When designing the contract a [state machine](/docs/statemachine), the `states` keyword is used to declare the list of states.
+When designing the contract as a [state machine](/docs/statemachine), the `states` keyword is used to declare the list of states.

 For example:
 ```archetype